 Production of records

 A witness attending a hearing into a crime investigation, intelligence function hearing or a witness protection function hearing cannot remain silent if required to give evidence, or fail to answer any question on the ground that to comply would tend to incriminate them, unless they have a reasonable excuse (ss 189–190 Crime and Corruption Act).
-The maximum penalty for failing to comply is 200 penalty units or 5 years imprisonment (s 190 Crime and Corruption Act).
+The maximum penalty for failing to comply is 200 penalty units or five years imprisonment (s 190 Crime and Corruption Act).
 Privilege can be claimed in some circumstances (e.g. legal professional privilege).
-However, pursuant to s 190(4) of the Crime and Corruption Act, a participant in a criminal organisation cannot be found to have a reasonable excuse based on their fear, whether genuinely held or not, was removed by operation of the Serious and Organised Crime Legislation Amendment Act 2016 (Qld) following concerns about the personal safety of some individuals and a risk of encouraging perjury.
+The former s 190(4) of the Crime and Corruption Act, where a participant in a criminal organisation could not be found to have a reasonable excuse based on their fear, whether genuinely held or not, was removed by operation of the Serious and Organised Crime Legislation Amendment Act 2016 (Qld) following concerns about the personal safety of some individuals and a risk of encouraging perjury.

 - legal professional privilege